gulshankumark/WifiRepeater/README.md

 # WifiRepeater
-## An ESP8266 based Wifi Extender with very easy configuration.
+## An ultra-cheap ESP8266 based Wifi Extender with easy configuration.

 ### Prerequisites:
 ##### 1. USB Type A to Micro B data cable